 Experiencing Service Disruptions

 In some cases, a provider may have the right to shut off your service if you pay a bill late.
-Not only are such disruptions a major interruption to daily life (ahem, no water, ahem) individuals may also have to pay a reinstatement fee once account has been paid—just to reactivate the service, such as electricity, natural gas, or the internet.
+Not only are such disruptions a major interruption to daily life (ahem, no water or electricity or WiFi), but individuals may also have to pay a reinstatement fee once account has been paid just to reactivate the service.

 Declining Credit Rating

-Think no one other than the service provider will notice a missed bill payment?
-Not so, in many cases.
-Payment history on outstanding debts makes up 35% of a FICO credit score.
-So, things like, overdue credit card bills, unpaid mortgage or car payments, and other late payments can erode an individual’s credit score.
+Payment history on outstanding debts is the single biggest contributing factor at 35% to your FICO® credit score.
+And payment history reflects whether you have been paying your bills on time.
+So, things like overdue credit card bills, unpaid mortgage or car payments, and other late payments can erode an individual’s credit score.

 The Takeaway

-Bill paying is a necessity that can be simplified.
-Signing up for automated bill-pay can put you in control.
+Bill paying is a fact of life, but there are tools that can make it quicker and more convenient.
+Signing up for automated online bill pay can put you in control.
 It can ensure that outstanding bills get paid on time or when you have more money in your accounts, reducing the likelihood of late-payment or overdraft fees.
+It can be a smart move to see what your bank offers in terms of this service and whether it can simplify your financial life.

 Interested in opening an online bank account?
 When you sign up for a SoFi Checking and Savings account with direct deposit, you’ll get a competitive annual percentage yield (APY), pay zero account fees, and enjoy an array of rewards, such as access to the Allpoint Network of 55,000+ fee-free ATMs globally.
 Qualifying accounts can even access their paycheck up to two days early.